trassis/refact-plug/README.md

 Notes

 - Method extraction can be made better.
 We can identify declarations that become invalid after extraction, and insert them as parameters.
+- Delete hello function
+- What are the dependencies of the plugin? cpp treesitter is one...

 ---